google/syzkaller/docs/syzbot.md

 to unrecoverable mess.
 If you want `syzbot` to pick up patches sooner, ask tree maintainers for priority handling.

+However, syzbot kernel config always includes `CONFIG_DEBUG_AID_FOR_SYZBOT=y` setting, which is not normally present in kernel.
+What was used for particularly elusive bugs in the past is temporary merging some additional debugging code into `linux-next` under this config setting (e.g. more debug checks and/or debug output) and waiting for new crash reports from syzbot.

 ## Kernel configs

 Kernel configs, sysctls and command line arguments that `syzbot` uses are available in [/dashboard/config](/dashboard/config).